Eduardo (footballer, born 1983)

-Eduardo Alves da Silva ([eduˈaʁdu dɐ ˈsiwvɐ], [eduâːrdo da sǐlva]; born 25 February 1983), commonly known as Eduardo and sometimes nicknamed Dudu, is a former professional footballer who played as a forward.
+Eduardo Alves da Silva ([eduˈaʁdu dɐ ˈsiwvɐ], [eduâːrdo da sǐlva]; born 25 February 1983), known as simply Eduardo or Dudu, is a former professional footballer who played as a striker for multiple clubs and the Croatia national team.

 He began his career with his hometown club in Brazil, Bangu Atlético Clube.
 He later joined Dinamo Zagreb's youth team.
 He spent a period on loan at Inter Zaprešić, scoring ten goals in 15 matches.
 His prolific scoring at Dinamo Zagreb, where he scored 73 times in 109 league appearances, attracted the interest of Arsenal who signed him for a fee of £7.5 million in 2007.
 A serious leg injury hampered his time with Arsenal and, after three seasons with the club, he moved to Shakhtar Donetsk in 2010.

 Eduardo took up Croatian citizenship in 2002 and made his international debut for the Croatia national team as a second-half substitute in a friendly match against Ireland on 16 November 2004 at the age of 21.
 He was selected by the national team's coach Slaven Bilić for the UEFA Euro 2012 tournament and again by Niko Kovač for the 2014 FIFA World Cup.
-With 29 goals scored for Croatia, Eduardo is Croatia's fourth most prolific striker on record.
+With 29 goals scored for Croatia, Eduardo is the country's fifth highest goalscorer on record.

 Club career

 Early career

 Eduardo grew up in the Rio de Janeiro neighbourhood of Bangu and made his first steps in club football with CBF Nova Kennedy and Bangu Atlético Clube, although he did not play regularly in the youth categories.
 He was later noticed by Dinamo Zagreb's scouts and joined the club's youth squad in September 1999.
 Eduardo stayed at Dinamo on trial until December 1999 and returned to the club in February 2000, starting to play regularly for their under-17 squad.
 Eduardo found his way to the first team in the summer of 2001, despite suffering some injuries early in his career.

-After making his first-team debut with Dinamo in the 2001–02 season, Eduardo was loaned for one season to Croatian second division side Inter Zaprešić (now Inter Zaprešić) in 2002–03 to see more first-team action, scoring ten goals in 15 league appearances for the club.
+After making his first-team debut with Dinamo in the 2001–02 season, Eduardo was loaned for one season to Croatian second division side Inker Zaprešić (now Inter Zaprešić) in 2002–03 to see more first-team action, scoring ten goals in 15 league appearances for the club.